iainctduncan/papers/source/conclusion.rst

 Of particular note, being able to control the Live environment through the Live API with S4M has been particularly successful.
-The Live API provides a way for Max patches to programmatically control most elements of the host in real-time, including mixer settings, device settings, the system transport, sequencer data, and much more.
+The Live API provides a way for Max patches to programmatically control most elements of the host in real time, including mixer settings, device settings, the system transport, sequencer data, and much more.
 It uses an object model, the Live Object Model (or LOM), that is based on hierarchal lists of symbols.
 Users construct lists of numbers and symbols, and send these to special Max objects to query and control elements of the API (CTN: Cipriani 2020, 676-680).